-For the European Pillar of Social Rights to succeed, it needs to bring real upward social convergence between and within Member States.
+Lastly, in order for the Pillar to be part of the overall strategy designing the future of Europe, the social dimension For the European Pillar of Social Rights to succeed, it needs to bring real upward social convergence between and within Member States.
 Whatever the outcome of the debate on Europe's future, the Social Pillar should be a central element of the agreed scenario if the EU wants to have a positive impact on the wellbeing of its citizens."

-"convergence code" to monitor Member States' budgets and necessary reforms.
+should be streamed into current processes such as the European Semester.
+The European Parliament's input to the future of the EU discussion goes further by suggesting a legally binding "convergence code" to monitor Member States' budgets and necessary reforms.
 This initiative would guarantee compliance with the rules, given that access to EU funds would only be granted to EU countries which conform to the convergence code.